Partnership to Promote Localized Efforts to Reduce Environmental Exposure

 Sometimes EEP assists TDEC’s Division of Solid and Hazardous Waste Management with their active facility Resource Conservation and Recovery Act site operations, releases or closures.
 TDEC’s other divisions may also identify sites of concern that need EEP’s assistance.
 We provide public health support to the Tennessee Department of Agriculture and Department of Finance and Administration as well as to the U.S. EPA.
 EEP may also investigate an environmental site due to public concern.

 Sometimes, we may ask a community to help us find out if they have been exposed to chemicals.
 We may perform an Exposure Investigation to test people for chemicals in their body.
-Our fact sheet about exposure offers a better understanding of how exposure to a harmful chemical may happen.
+Our fact sheet about exposure (PDF) offers a better understanding of how exposure to a harmful chemical may happen.

 Based on data, observation and risk, EEP staff perform outreach and education.
 We commonly make fact sheets to summarize our site-specific environmental public health investigations.
 Since analysis of chemicals and health risk can be complex, we try to share simplified fact sheets to make sure all persons can understand our conclusions, recommendations and action plan.
 We have developed web-based fact sheets to educate about exposure to common chemicals.